 "Games between Wolfsburg and Bayer are always interesting affairs, very exciting and of very high quality," Heynckes told the official Bundesliga website earlier this week.
 Despite the team's recent excellent record against Wolfsburg, the legendary former striker is wary of where the opposition's strength lies.

 "VfL have a very good attack.
 Diego, Edin Dzeko and Grafite are three absolutely fantastic players," Heynckes added.

 Worryingly for the away side, their defensive record has been fairly poor this season.
 The 12 goals conceded by Die Werkself makes them the weakest defensive unit in the top half of the Bundesliga.

 What is for sure is that both sides will try and play free-flowing attacking football.
 The match has all the earmarks of a potential goal-feast, especially when you take into consideration that in 26 previous meetings, these two sides have never seen out a goalless draw.
 To add to this the tie has seen an average of 3.06 goals per game making it one of the highest scoring fixtures of the Bundeliga calendar.
 Nil nil anyone?

 The home side only have one fresh injury worry with 'keeper Diego Benaglio missing out with a groin injury.
-The Swiss shot-stopper had to be substituted in the 1-1 draw against Monchengladbach a fortnight ago and will be replaced by fellow countryman Marwin Hitz.
-Die Woelfe welcome back former captain Josue into the starting line-up with Makoto Hasebe being the most likely player to make way.
+The Swiss shot-stopper had to be substituted in the 1-1 draw against Monchengladbach a fortnight ago and will be replaced by fellow coutryman Marwin Hitz.
+Die Woelfe welcome back former captain Josue into the starting line-up with Makoto Hasebe being the most liekly player to make way.
 The game comes too soon for international defender Arne Friedrich who has returned to light training after a back injury.

 Probable Starting XI: Hitz - Pekarik, Barzagli, Kjaer, Schaefer - Josue, Riether, Kahlenberg, Diego - Grafite, Dzeko